- When is a cavernous body implant/penile prosthesis necessary?

 Does surgery have to be performed immediately after prostate surgery?

 Even severe erectile dysfunction after prostate surgery does not require immediate surgery.
 Erectile function can still improve in the first 24 months (Citation: 5, 6).
+Individual diagnostics and individual assessment are essential for professional treatment of the patient.

 Important: In our experience, further serious problems with the penis can arise during this waiting period.
 It must therefore be decided on an individual basis whether surgery should be performed earlier.